-What do I think of the new proposed tax reform laws?
+What do I think of the new proposed tax code reform laws?

 I try to not write about politics, religion, or other touchy subjects.
 My main goal is to educate others about real estate.
 I hesitate to give my opinion on this bill because there are so many strong beliefs on both sides.
 However, this bill will greatly affect all of us, and I feel I need to warn people about what I think will happen.

 This reform will hurt homeowners and therefore could hurt the economy as well.
 Much of the economy is driven by the housing market and disposable income from the middle class.
 The new tax laws punish homeowners by reducing their deductions, changing the tax-free gain on sales, and eliminating deductions on home equity loans.
 Some of the elimination of deductions will not hurt people because the standard deduction is being doubled, but the change the to the capital-gain rule is huge.
 People will have to stay in their house more than twice as long, and if they don’t, pay hefty penalties.
 The other concern is how many people are going to have the discipline to save the money they need for that hefty tax bill?
 Or, will the government require closing companies to hold back money for taxes at closing?
 If you make $100,000 on the sale of a house, you could end up paying $20,000 to $40,000 in taxes on that profit.
 The middle and lower classes typically spend everything they have, which means that is money that would go directly into the economy but will now go to the government. *Taking out the change to the capital gains exclusion is a huge win for homeowners.
 I do not think the final bill is as scary as the proposed bills.

 It has been argued that cutting corporate taxes will boost the economy as well, but that is not guaranteed.
 Here are some things to consider:

 - The economy is already doing extremely well, with 4.1% unemployment rate, so how much better can it get?